caminio/caminiojs/README.md

 ## installation

-create a nginios application:
+create a caminio application:

-    nginios new myapp
+    caminio new myapp

-add nginios dependency to it's package.json by comitting
+add caminio dependency to it's package.json by comitting

-    npm install --save nginios
+    npm install --save caminio

 run the app the usual way